You are getting sleepy...

 - In the episode "Lesson Zero", ponies under the effects of the 'Want It, Need It' spell get hearts for eyes.

-- Also seen in the season finale, where Twilight's brother Shining Armor is under a villainesses' control; His eyes turn from blue to sickly green.
+- Also seen in the season two finale, where Twilight's brother Shining Armor is under a villainesses' control; His eyes turn from blue to sickly green.

 - In Equestria Girls, the Canterlot High students have glowing monochromatic blue-green eyes while under the control of Devil!Sunset Shimmer.